persteenolsen/django-pythonanywhere/README.md

 `mysite/__init__.py`

-Create a Super User for the Admin Backend in the MySQL
+Create a Super User for the Admin Backend in the MySQL or SQLite

 ```bash
 python manage.py createsuperuser
 ```

-Make the Migration to the MySQL DB
+Make the Migration to the MySQL or SQLite

 ```bash
 python manage.py makemigrations